What’s on in Melbourne This Week for Retirement Rookies Like us

 History Walking Tours in Melbourne this Week

-Under The Clocks: Premium City Walking Tour (Fridays 10 am – 1 pm).
+Under The Clocks: Premium City Walking Tour (Fridays, 10 am – 1 pm).
 Join us for a guided tour of Melbourne’s laneways, meet new friends and savour revelations about the city you thought you knew.
 3-hour walking tour, including coffee or tea mid-way.
 Tickets $60.
 Book here.
 Read Kathy’s review.

-Flinders Lane: 3-Hour Walking Tour (Thursday 10 am – 1 pm).
+The Life & Times of Flinders Lane: 1.5-hour Walking Tour (Thurs 2 pm – 3.30 pm).
 Flinders Lane has lived many lives — and its story is written into the buildings, laneways and corners that most people hurry past.
-3-hour walking tour, including coffee or tea mid-way.
-Tickets $60.
+Tickets $40.
 Book here.

 Spirits and Ales Haunted Pub Tour – Melbourne CBD (Thursday evenings).
 Enjoy spirits and ales at a former police station with an unsolved murder, Melbourne’s oldest pub haunted by unrequited love, a 5 Star Hotel shrouded in mysteries and a scandalous members club.
 Tickets $39.
+Book here.

 History & Cultural Events in Melbourne this Week